vocaltract/learning-manual/README.md

 # learning-manual
-Here is a personal manual for many things.
+Here is my personal manual for many things, which is based on Ubuntu 18.04